Skip to content ↓

 Junior Duke

 Leyton Orient Football club have kindly continued to be our ambassadors and are supporting us along the way.
+This year, Charlie Wellens, Alfie Wellens and Zac Hambury came to our celebratory award ceremony and tea party.
+The Junior Duke children were very excited to be presented their certificates by them.

 In a busy world, it's too easy to do things for children, but when should they begin to take responsibility for themselves?